ghackenberg/csharp-maui-aspnet-sample/Guides/0_Register/README.md

-# Step 1 - Create and explore your personal GitHub account
+# Guide 1 - Create and explore your personal GitHub account

 To start working on the project and keeping your change history, you first need to fork this GitHub project.
 And in order to fork this GitHub project, you need to create your own GitHub account.

+## Previous steps

+Nothing to do before! 😀

 ## ``Step 1.1`` - Start registration